shankie-codes/arts-impact-data-tech-spec/phases/3-input-form.md

 ##Functional requirements

-The form built in this stage needs to be able to populate all objects in the data model (approximately represented by the [Mock API](../master/mocked-api))\*:
+The form built in this stage needs to be able to populate all objects in the data model (approximately represented by the [Mock API](../master/mocked-api) and to be refined in [Phase 1](../master/phases/1-off-the-shelf.md))\*:

 * Build user registration process
 * Build data review/approval process – analogous to editorial flow.
 New data submissions aren't immediately published, but go into a holding area